mdrmike/sato2sailing/gear.md

 ### Sailing Apparel

 During the winter months, you should plan to invest in some warmer gear.
-Fleece, beanies, and anything waterproof are a good place to start.
+Fleece, beanies, and waterproof outer layers are a good place to start.
 Wetsuits are ideal for sailing and warm neoprene or waterproof gloves are a must.

 **Gear Suggestions include:** Foul weather bibs, smocks, salopettes, neoprene tops/bottoms/wetsuits, sailing booties.
 Gill and Zhik are popular for apparel, but that's not an endorsement.
 Always choose function over form/brand.
 Sailing apparel is particularly needed in winter/spring and anytime water is particularly cold, such as NorCal.

 #### What to Wear Sailing

 Layer!
 Base layer (wick moisture), mid layer (warmth), and outer layer (waterproof).
-A base layer should wick moisture away from skin to help stay warm after a capsize or cool on a hot day; look for clothing designed for this with materials such as bamboo, merino wool, and synthetic fibers.
+A base layer should be specially made to wick moisture away from skin to help stay warm after a capsize or cool on a hot day; look for clothing designed for this with materials such as bamboo, merino wool, and synthetic fibers.
 Mid layers should also help wick away moisture, but are chosen based on insulation for cold days.
 Top outer layers are for keeping you dry from water spray/splashing.

 ##### Additional insights and advice: